omi-lab/tp_tools/README.md

 * **tpCommit** - Use tpCommit followed by a message to commit and push all changes in each git module found in this directory.

-## Usage gitBatchParalell set of commands
+## Usage of gitBatchParalell set of commands

 **Please note**, this commands are bash scripts.
 You may run them only with bash.
 Sripts also use parallel utility.
 It should be accessible from bash environment.